-EUFOR-ALTHEA is vital in safeguarding peace and security in Bosnia and Herzegovina, enabling my office and other international organizations to fulfill our respective mandates.
-The presence of EUFOR-ALTHEA in Bosnia and Herzegovina remains indispensable.
+EUFOR-Althea is vital in safeguarding peace and security in Bosnia and Herzegovina, enabling my office and other international organizations to fulfil our respective mandates.
+The presence of EUFOR-Althea in Bosnia and Herzegovina remains indispensable.

-The unanimous approval by the United Nations Security Council to extend EUFOR/Althea is of utmost importance given the sensitive political situation in Bosnia and Herzegovina.
+The unanimous approval by the Security Council to extend EUFOR-Althea is of the utmost importance given the sensitive political situation in Bosnia and Herzegovina.

-Visibility and mobility of the deployed EUFOR troops and availability of the intermediate reserve forces (IRF) for EUFOR-ALTHEA are essential to react to potential and, possibly even simultaneous, deterioration of the security situation in Kosovo and Bosnia and Herzegovina.
+Visibility and mobility of the EUFOR troops deployed and the availability of the intermediate reserve forces for EUFOR-Althea are essential to react to potential, and possibly even simultaneous, deterioration in the security situation in Kosovo and Bosnia and Herzegovina.

-While EUFOR’s non-executive mandate (supporting collective and combined training of the Armed Forces of Bosnia and Herzegovina) is vital, it is equally important that EUFOR-ALTHEA retains its executive mandate and the capacity to deploy troops at short notice.
-In recent years, the international military presence was significantly reduced due to defense reforms and establishment of a single Bosnia and Herzegovina Armed Forces (AFBiH).
+While the EUFOR non-executive mandate (supporting collective and combined training of the Armed Forces of Bosnia and Herzegovina) is vital, it is equally important that EUFOR-Althea retains its executive mandate and the capacity to deploy troops at short notice.
+In recent years, the international military presence has been significantly reduced as a result of defence reforms and the establishment of a single Armed Forces of Bosnia and Herzegovina.
 This enabled the country to take the lead in preserving peace and security.

-BiH needs strong, united, and well-equipped Armed Forces.
-The AFBiH is an important success story as a multi-ethnic State institution.
-The increase in the state budget in 2023 for the defense sector is a positive development.
+Bosnia and Herzegovina needs strong, united and well-equipped Armed Forces.
+The Armed Forces of Bosnia and Herzegovina are an important success story as a multi-ethnic State institution.
+The increase in the State budget in 2023 for the defence sector is a positive development.
 However, most growth is related to salaries, and insufficient resources were allocated to modernize the military equipment.

-Defense is the state level’s undisputable competence, and OHR remains committed to supporting the Ministry of Defense.
+Defence is indisputably a State-level competence, and the Office of the High Representative remains committed to supporting the Ministry of Defense.

 XI.
 Future of the Office of the High Representative

-While OHR has faced substantial reductions to budgets and staff over the last few years, its remaining tasks have not decreased commensurately.
-The current annual operating budget of the organization remains at EUR 5.3 million.
-Collecting budgeted funds is still challenging, with EUR 1 million remaining uncollected in the current operating period.
-As previously noted, the Russian Federation suspended its contribution to the OHR budget in February 2022.
-OHR employs 75 national staff and 20 internationals, of which 15 are seconded in Sarajevo and its field offices.
+While the Office of the High Representative has faced substantial reductions to budgets and staff over the past few years, its remaining tasks have not decreased commensurately.
+The current annual operating budget of the organization remains at €5.3 million.
+Collecting budgeted funds is still challenging, with€1 million remaining uncollected in the current operating period.
+As previously noted, the Russian Federation suspended its contribution to the budget of the Office of the High Representative in February 2022.
+The Office of the High Representative employs 75 national staff and 20 international staff, of whom 15 are seconded in Sarajevo and its field offices.

-To achieve progress on the 5+2 Agenda, a robust and efficient Office of the High Representative is indispensable.
-The capacity to fulfill the mandated responsibilities is restricted without the appropriate resources.
-This would be counterproductive to the goal established by the Steering Board of the Peace Implementation Council and could threaten the core mandate of OHR.
+To achieve progress on the 5 plus 2 agenda, a robust and efficient Office of the High Representative is indispensable.
+The capacity to fulfil the mandated responsibilities is restricted without the appropriate resources.
+This would be counterproductive to the goal established by the Steering Board of the Peace Implementation Council and could threaten the core mandate of the High Representative.

 XII.
-Reporting Schedule
+Reporting schedule

-I submit this report in accordance with the requirement in UN Security Council Resolution 1031 (1995) for the High Representative to submit regular reports to the Secretary-General for transmission to the Security Council.
+I submit the present report in accordance with the requirement in Security Council resolution 1031 (1995) for the High Representative to submit regular reports to the Secretary-General for transmission to the Security Council.
 Should the Secretary-General or any member of the Council require further information, I am at their disposal.
 The next regular report is scheduled for November 2023.

+__________